w3c/ColorWeb-CG/hdr-big-picture.md

 The only parameter for tone mapping is the targeted HDR headroom.
 There are no other parameters.

-All images that are HDR specify how they are to be tone mapped to any targeted HDR headroom value.
-This transformation is image-dependent and is specified by metadata.

 One way to think about this is that an image that does not have tone mapping is a function that maps $x$ and $y$ coordinates to colors, so the color at $(x,y)$ is $f(x,y)$.
 An image that has HDR tone mapping is a function that maps $x$ and $y$ coordinates, plus a targeted HDR headroom $H_\text{target}$ to colors, so the color at $(x,y)$ targeting HDR headroom $H_\text{target}$ is $f(x,y,H_\text{target})$.

+All images that are HDR specify (or must have specified) how they are to be tone mapped to any targeted HDR headroom value.
+This transformation is image-dependent and is specified by metadata.

-Examples of specifications for this formulation are:
+Examples of specifications for metadata are:
 * [ISO 21496-1 gain map](https://www.iso.org/standard/86775.html), which is a published standard
 * [SMPTE ST 2094-50 gain curve](https://github.com/SMPTE/st2094-50), which is currently available for comment as a Public Committee Draft (PCD)
 * A default treatment for images that contain no open standard metadata should be agreed upon, see [WhatWG issue #9112](https://github.com/whatwg/html/issues/9112)